| August 2016 ~ Credibility Revisited

 crime.
 A judge sentences the defendant according to the law for the offense

+if they are found guilty.
 To determine credibility in a jury, we need to decide whether the person making

 statements is consistent in the way they present themselves.
 Are they